 File Your Freelancer Taxes

-LLCs featuring pass-through taxation have no separate federal tax process, so the IRS does not recognize them as a business category that must file taxes.
-This means every freelance LLC can effectively choose which approach to follow for its federal income tax.
-LLCs can use IRS Form 8832 to elect to classify themselves as sole proprietorships, partnerships, S corporations, or C corporations (this entity lacks pass-through taxation and is taxed twice).
+LLCs that are pass-through entities have no separate federal tax filing requirements, so the IRS does not recognize them as a business category that must file taxes.
+This means every freelance LLC can effectively choose which federal income tax approach to follow.
+LLCs can use IRS Form 8832, Entity Classification Election, to elect to be classified as a sole proprietorship, partnership, S corporation, or C corporation (this entity lacks pass-through taxation and is taxed twice).
 Regardless of entity type, you can submit your tax forms electronically and file your annual tax return via IRS Free File or traditional mail.

 Simplify Your Freelance Tax Preparation